 Judith L. Kinney, Attorney and Former Chief of Public Defenders, 18th Judicial Circuit, Florida

-“Dr. Lee Ross's Domestic Violence and Criminal Justice is a comprehensive textbook that explores the multifaceted issues surrounding domestic violence from prevention to systems responses.
+"Dr. Lee Ross's Domestic Violence and the Criminal Justice System is a comprehensive textbook that explores the multifaceted issues surrounding domestic violence from prevention to systems responses.
 With clarity and breadth, this new edition examines the intricate dynamics of domestic violence across marginalized groups and offers students a thorough understanding of the legal, social, and psychological dimensions of domestic violence.
-This text will equip students pursuing studies in criminology, sociology, law, and social work with the foundational knowledge needed to address this pressing societal concern.”
+This text will equip students pursuing studies in criminology, sociology, law, and social work with the foundational knowledge needed to address this pressing societal concern."

-Bethany L. Backes, Ph.D., University of Central Florida
+Bethany L. Backes, PhD, University of Central Florida